5ei74R0/daily_log/src/2021/top.md

 - .oO the year I started to write this diary.

 ## Prominent Event
+- (Of course, ) started to write this diary.
-- Rejected at Hiring Committee.. (hiring process of G swe internship)
+- Rejected at Hiring Committee.. (hiring process of G swe internship) so sad..

 ## courses in Univ.
 **Spring Semester**